 Fitness Score 0-20: You may be new to Strava or track only occasional workouts.
 Some of them may not include heart rate data, or you may also not have setup settings to include age and weight.
 You workout 1-2 days a week but it is not at maximum capacity, especially compared to a few months/years ago (or really anything more than 45 days ago) so Strava knows you had the ability to push harder and your effort scores are trending down.
 You may be well rested and ready to start ramping up.
 You’re working on fitness.

 Fitness Score 20-40: You workout 2-4 days a week with moderate activity.
-For the most part you are keeping these efforts under 45 minutes and the overall speed or intensity is lower than your historical maxes.
+Most activities are under 45 minutes and the overall speed or intensity is lower.
 You may still be ramping up on and not have past 45 days of activity history logged.
 You are no couch potato, but can increase regular activity (or tracked regular activity).

 Fitness Score 40-80: You regularly train, maybe up to 4-5 days a week.
 The intensity of some of these picks up, you occasionally get your heart rate into top zones and keep it there for a good portion of the run.
 You also may have a handful of big efforts, races or long rides/runs, in the recent past.
 You are consistent and may be on a training plan, but still balance with proper allotment of days rest.
 You are fit, but need to maintain good habits.